AndreGuerra123/NUTT/README.md

 ## Extras

 - [x] Declaration was not initially included in the guidelines.
-PS: Currently under revision.
 - [x] Nomenclature was not initially included in the guidelines.
-PS: Currently under revision.

 *Note* Both these sections can be removed in the file thesis.tex by comment the \include{declaration} and \printnomenclature lines.